 1. Ignoring Business Indicators

-Ignore your business indicators and you won’t be able to capitalize on the opportunity or effectively prepare for that growth when it presents itself.
+If you ignore your business indicators, you won’t be able to capitalize on the opportunity or prepare for growth when it presents itself.

 2. Overlooking the Competition

-3. Forgetting about People Till It’s Too Late
+3. Forgetting About People Until It’s Too Late

-If anything is going to help, you grow its great employees.
+To grow you need to surround yourself with great people.
 But don’t leave it to the point of expansion before you start thinking about who can help you grow.
 Always be on the lookout for talent.
 According to a recent Bank of America Small Business Owner Report, competition for talent is intensifying with 58 percent reporting difficulty finding qualified candidates and 25 percent stating that it’s taking more time to fill key positions.

 4. Not Accounting for Risk Early in the Growth Phase

 Growth doesn’t come without risk.
 As you plan your growth strategy, have a “Plan B” in place that accounts for any hurdles along the way that might impede growth.
 Things like hiring problems, manufacturing issues, unexpected expenses, cash flow challenges, patent infringements, and so on.

 Go back to your SWOT analysis and identify these risks or threats and think about ways you can fix or get around them.
 These are also good conversations to have with your mentor as well as your accountant and/or lawyer.